koke1997/emrtd_manager/README.md

 2. Ensure that your telephone is in NFC reader mode.
 3. Run the eMRTD reader script.

+## Using an Android Phone as an NFC Reader

+To use an Android phone as an NFC reader, follow these steps:

+1. Connect your Android phone to your computer using a USB cable.
+2. Ensure that your phone is in NFC reader mode.
+3. Run the eMRTD reader script.

+## Using a German ID Card for EU Citizens

+To use a German ID card for EU citizens, follow these steps:

+1. Ensure that your NFC reader is connected to your computer.
+2. Place your German ID card on the NFC reader.
+3. Run the eMRTD reader script.

 ## Running the eMRTD Reader

 Here is an example of how to use the `NFCReader` and `eMRTDReader` classes to read eMRTD data: